 Additional quotes and stories coming soon.
 Have something to add email email@example.com.

-Annually toward the start of the New Year, NCSL sends out an Early Learning Fellows program description and nomination form to the legislative leadership office in your state.
-Leaders nominate up to three legislators that they believe would benefit from and add to the Early Learning Fellows program.
+Annually around the start of the New Year, NCSL sends out an Early Childhood (formerly Learning) Fellows program description and nomination form to the legislative leadership office in your state.
+Leaders nominate up to three legislators that they believe would benefit from and add to the Early Childhood Fellows program.
 Sample nomination form

 NCSL staff carefully read through all submitted applications.
 Fellows are selected based on their application responses with attention given to regional and party participation.
 (NCSL typically receives many more applications than we are able to accept into the program).

-Attend meetings and participate as an Early Learning Fellow.
+Attend meetings and participate as an Early Childhood Fellow.

-At the close of each year Early Learning Fellows become alumni of the program and join a large network with other such colleagues.
+At the close of each year Early Childhood Fellows become alumni of the program and join a large network with other such colleagues.
 As an alumnus you receive invitations to participate in content specific webinars and other timely pieces of information from NCSL staff, including an online alumni series.